danielfett/draft-dpop/main.md

 after their creation (preferably only for a relatively brief period on the order of seconds or minutes).

-To prevent multiple uses of the same DPoP proof, servers can store, in the context of the target URI, the `jti` value of each DPoP proof for the time window in which the respective DPoP proof JWT would be accepted and decline HTTP requests to the same URI for which the `jti` value has been seen before.
+To prevent multiple uses of the same DPoP proof, servers can store, in the context of the target URI, the `jti` value of each DPoP proof for the time window in which the respective DPoP proof JWT would be accepted.
+HTTP requests to the same URI for which the `jti` value has been seen before would be declined.
 Such a single-use check, when strictly enforced, provides a very strong protection against DPoP proof replay, but may not always be feasible in practice, e.g., when multiple servers behind a single endpoint have no shared state.